kennyklee/blog/content/blog/home.md

 status: home
 ---

-Hello and welcome.<br>Here is some information about me.
+Hello.<br>Here is some information about me.

 I am working on a mission to regenerate healthy soil at a planetary scale at <a href="https://aigen.io" target="_blank" rel="noreferrer">Aigen</a>.
 We are using robotics and artificial intelligence to help farmers work and grow sustainably and regeneratively.

-I'm also learning how to be a sustainable organic farmer at <a href="https://vivafarms.org/practicum-in-sustainable-agriculture-2/" target="_blank" rel="noreferrer">Viva Farms</a> in Woodinville, WA.
+I'm learning how to be a sustainable organic farmer at <a href="https://vivafarms.org/practicum-in-sustainable-agriculture-2/" target="_blank" rel="noreferrer">Viva Farms</a> in Woodinville, WA.

 Previously, I co-founded Weblife, a cybersecurity company focused on striking a balance between security and privacy.
 It was acquired by <a href="http://proofpoint.com/" target="_blank" rel="noreferrer">Proofpoint</a>.
 Before that, I worked for Bank of America and Deloitte, protecting people and companies in the digital world.